Understanding Capacitive Reactance in Electrical Systems

 [ Q = 750 , kVAR \times 1000 = 750000 , VAR ]

-Now we can plug these values into the formula for ( X_c ):
+Substituting the values we just calculated into the formula for ( X_c ):

 [ X_c = \frac{(13800)^2}{750000} ]